getlago/lago-docs/docs/guide/07_coupons.md

 3. Click the **bin icon** on the right; and
 4. Click **"Remove coupon"** to confirm.

-The coupon will instantly disappear from the customer view but its pro-rata value will be applied to the next invoice.
+The coupon will instantly disappear from the customer view and will not be applied to the next invoice.

->Example:
->
->On June 1st, you apply a $10 coupon to a customer, then on June 13th, you decide to remove it.
->
->At the end of the month, $4.33 will be deducted from the customer's invoice:
->
->13 days x $10 / 30 days = $4.33